CCARREON16/NewGoodReadMeGenerator/ReadMe2.md

-    Describe project- You create a ReadMe.md through node.js Motivation for project- Learning more about node.js Challenge- Getting my index.js to populate to my readme file Learn- I learned further how to use node.js Standout- The ReadMe2.md makes this prject standout Username- CCARREON16
+    Describe project- creating a Readme.md through node.js Motivation for project- learning node.js
+    Challenge- getting my index.js to pupulate to the readme.md Learn- i learned more about node.js
+    Standout- The ReadMe2.md makes this project Standout Github Username- CCARREON16